Whitby Town F.C.: Tommy Cassidy/Darren Williams

 Former Northern Ireland and Newcastle United player Tommy Cassidy was appointed manager on 20 October 2010.
 Cassidy, left on 23 October 2011 after a disappointing 3–1 defeat to Woodley Sports and the team mired in the bottom two.
 Cassidy was replaced by ex-Sunderland stalwart Darren Williams who had only joined the club in August as a player.
 Williams quickly moved to bring back players who left during Cassidy's reign- popular local lad Ashley Lyth and two-time top goalscorer from midfield, Jimmy Beadle- plus he also brought in experienced strikers Andy Appleby and Jamie Clarke to bolster a struggling forward line, alongside ex-Bolton winger Jeff Smith.
 With Clarke netting ten vital goals and Beadle firing six in as many games, Whitby stayed up famously on the final day with a 1–0 victory at Buxton, Tom Portas netting the winner.

 Williams secured a creditable 12th spot for Whitby in 2013, followed by 9th a year later, Town's best finish for eight seasons.
-Whitby ended 2014–15 in 13th, but after a poor record of 3 wins in 21 league games, Williams was sacked on Monday 23 November 2015.
+Whitby ended 2014–15 in 13th, but after a poor record of 3 wins in 21 league games, Williams was sacked on 23 November 2015.

 Chris Hardy

 Chris Hardy was appointed manager of Whitby Town on 3 December 2015, leaving local rivals Guisborough Town.
-Hardy's first game ended in a 1-0 defeat to Sutton Coldfield Town but results soon picked up, and Hardy led the side to survival, ensuring the job was done with a 2-1 win over Barwell.
+Hardy's first game ended in a 1–0 defeat to Sutton Coldfield Town but results soon picked up, and Hardy led the side to survival, ensuring the job was done with a 2–1 win over Barwell.
 The following season saw Whitby miss out on the play-offs by two points, finishing 6th.
 Off the field, ex-player Eddie MacNamee replaced chairman Graham Manser after 27 years in the role, before Ivor Homer took over in 2020.